scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 Pythran is a compiler for a subset of the Python language.
 In this paper, the name *Pythran* will be used indifferently to refer to the language or the associated compiler.
-The input of the Pythran compiler is a Python module -- not a Python program -- meant to be turned into a native module.
+The input of the Pythran compiler is a Python module —not a Python program— meant to be turned into a native module.
 Typically, computation-intensive part of the program are moved to a module fed to Pythran.

 Pythran maintains backward compatibility with CPython.
 In addition to language